In rural Tunisia, economic malaise weighs on voters

-KASSERINE Tunisia (Reuters) - In the western Tunisian city of Kasserine, campaign posters plastered on walls make plain what many voters want from Sunday’s parliamentary election -- jobs, whose scarcity has fueled unrest and militancy.
+KASSERINE, Tunisia Oct 25 (Reuters) - In the western Tunisian city of Kasserine, campaign posters plastered on walls make plain what many voters want from Sunday’s parliamentary election -- jobs, whose scarcity has fuelled unrest and militancy.

 Alongside portraits of would-be lawmakers and party logos, scores of young people have posted resumes, hoping to land job offers to lift them out of the economic malaise that has troubled Tunisia’s democratic evolution.